klutchell/balena-backup/README.md

 in order to execute `balena ssh` commands.

-The orchestrator will also add the private key to the fleet device being backed up in order to authenticate with the connector service as a backup endpoint if desired.
+The orchestrator will also add the private key to the fleet device being backed up in order to authenticate with the collector service as a backup endpoint if desired.

 Here's how to use the collector as an rsync backup endpoint.